Collin Balentine and Jordan Joiner: Helping the Environment

 A big part of the sustainable fashion business model involves social media, which is the platform most of these local business owners use to educate their audience and customers about sustainable fashion, the effects of their fashion choices, and how they can make better choices.

-Here’s how some business owners are encouraging sustainable fashion in the Magic City.
+Here’s how Collin Balentine and Jordan Joiner encourage sustainable fashion in the Magic City.

 Both Balentine and Joiner grew up in Harvest, Alabama, shopping in thrift stores and “second-hand places.”
 Plus, they both have a profound love for vintage clothing because it’s nostalgic, usually one of a kind, and “if you go for what’s already here, you honestly are doing a huge number for the environment,” said Balentine.